-Jessica O'Connor has been working in wind energy since 2008, when she started as an intern wind data analyst at V-Bar.
+Mrs. O’Connor has been working in wind energy since 2008, when she started as an intern Wind Data Analyst at V-Bar.
 At Clipper Windpower, she was a Site Suitability and Loads Analysis Engineer.
-There she used statistical modeling to evaluate prospective wind energy sites, by estimating life damage equivalent loads and comparing them to the limits of the wind turbine designs.
-She led the Site Suitability team by expanding its capabilities to include performing wind data analysis, improving site suitability techniques, and growing the team.
-As a consulting engineer, she evaluated site suitability analyses for Exelon Corporation while assessing its operating projects for losses; she additionally performed wind data analysis for Ogin Wind, for potential WTG test sites.
-Jessica earned a Bachelor of Science in Mechanical Engineering from California State Polytechnic University in Pomona, with minors in Math and Energy.
+In those roles, O’Connor used statistical modeling to evaluate prospective wind energy sites by estimating life damage equivalent loads, and comparing them to the limits of the wind turbine designs.
+She led and grew the Site Suitability team, expanding its capabilities to include performing wind data analysis and improving site suitability techniques.
+As a consulting engineer, she evaluated site suitability analyses for Exelon Corporation, while assessing its operating projects for losses.
+For Ogin Wind, she performed wind data analysis for potential WTG test sites.
+O’Connor earned a B.S. in Mechanical Engineering from California State Polytechnic University in Pomona, with minors in Math and Energy.

 Mr. Stamus specializes in data analysis and quality control; numerical analysis and forecasting; and wind resource assessment.
 Previously, he worked at V-Bar for 6 years where he was a key developer of the company’s high-resolution numerical modeling system.
 During his career, Stamus has collaborated on projects with various U.S. governmental bodies, such as the National Renewable Energy Laboratory, the National Weather Service, and the Department of Defense.
 One of these projects involved installing a high-resolution numerical analysis and modeling system at the 1996 Atlanta Olympics.
 Stamus holds a B.S. in Atmospheric and Oceanic Science from the University of Michigan, and an M.S. in Meteorology from the University of Oklahoma.